Sign Up Free

 Knowing that a whitepaper contains a problem statement, a technical architecture section, and a tokenomics breakdown doesn't help you evaluate whether those sections hold up.
 It's like saying you can evaluate a house because you know it has a roof, walls, and a foundation.
 The question isn't what's there.
 It's whether what's there is any good.

-So let's start with what a crypto whitepaper actually is.
-At its core, a whitepaper is a project's case for why it should exist.
+So let's start with what a whitepaper actually does.
+At its core, it's a project's case for why it should exist.
 It typically explains the problem the project targets, the proposed solution, the technology behind it, the token economics, a development roadmap, and the team.
 Bitcoin's 2008 whitepaper set the template: nine pages describing a peer-to-peer electronic cash system that solved the double-spend problem without a trusted third party.

 But here's what most guides skip: a whitepaper is fundamentally a persuasion document.
 The team that wrote it wants you to believe in the project, use it, invest in it, or build on it.
 That doesn't make it dishonest by default, but it means you should read it the way you'd read a business pitch, not a textbook.
 The goal isn't to absorb information.
 It's to evaluate claims.

 There are no formal standards for what a crypto whitepaper must contain.
 Some read like academic papers (Ethereum, Solana).
 Others read like marketing brochures.
 Many newer projects have moved away from traditional PDF whitepapers entirely, publishing their documentation through Gitbook pages that get updated over time.
-In Europe, the MiCA regulation now requires specific disclosures in crypto whitepapers before token issuance, which is slowly raising the bar for transparency.
+In Europe, MiCA regulation now requires specific disclosures in crypto whitepapers before token issuance, a development the European Securities and Markets Authority has been actively enforcing since late 2024.

 Regardless of the format, the evaluation approach stays the same.
 And that approach starts with five questions.